Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 An intriguing question faced by the \textit{SR} approach is: \emph{Is there a way that evades the linearity assumption about reward functions and still enables learning the \textit{SR} without extra modular cost?} An extended work of SR~\cite{barreto2019transfer} answered this question affirmatively, which proved that the reward functions does not necessarily have to follow the linear structure, yet at the cost of a looser performance lower-bound while applying the GPI approach for policy improvement.
-Especially, rather than learning a reward-agnostic latent feature $\phi(s,a,s') \in \vR^d$ for multiple tasks, \cite{barreto2019transfer} aims to learn a matrix $\vphi(s,a,s') \in \vR^{D \times d}$ to interpret the basis functions of the latent space instead, where $D$ is the number of seen tasks.
+Especially, rather than learning a reward-agnostic latent feature $\phi(s,a,s') \in \RR^d$ for multiple tasks, \cite{barreto2019transfer} aims to learn a matrix $\vphi(s,a,s') \in \RR^{D \times d}$ to interpret the basis functions of the latent space instead, where $D$ is the number of seen tasks.
 Assuming $k$ out of $D$ tasks are linearly independent, this matrix forms $k$ basis functions for the latent space.
-Therefore, for any unseen task $\cM_i$, its latent features can be built as a linear combination of these basis functions, so as its reward functions $r_i(s,a,s')$.
-Based on the idea of learning basis-functions for a task's latent space, they proposed that learning $\vphi(s,a,s')$ can be approximated as learning $\vr(s,a,s')$ directly, where $\vr(s,a,s') \in \vR^D$ is a vector of reward functions for each seen task: Accordingly, learning $\vpsi(s,a)$ for any policy $\pi_i$ in $\cM_i$ becomes equivalent to learning a collection of Q-functions: A similar idea of using reward functions as features to represent unseen tasks is also proposed by~\cite{mehta2008transfer}, which, however, assumes the $\vpsi$ and $\vW$ as observable quantities from the environment.
+Therefore, for any unseen task $\cM_i$, its latent features can be built as a linear combination of these basis functions, as well as its reward functions $r_i(s,a,s')$.
+Based on the idea of basis-functions for a task's latent space, they proposed that $\vphi(s,a,s')$ can be approximated as learning $\RR(s,a,s')$ directly, where $\RR(s,a,s') \in \RR^D$ is a vector of reward functions for each seen task: Accordingly, learning $\vpsi(s,a)$ for any policy $\pi_i$ in $\cM_i$ becomes equivalent to learning a collection of Q-functions:

+A similar idea of using reward functions as features to represent unseen tasks is also proposed by~\cite{mehta2008transfer}, which assumes the $\vpsi$ and $\vW$ as observable quantities from the environment.

+\textbf{\textit{Universal Function Approximation} (UVFA)} is an alternative approach of learning disentangled state representations~\cite{schaul2015universal}.
+Same as SR, \textit{UVFA} allows TL for multiple tasks which differ only by their reward functions (goals).
+Different from \textit{SR} which focuses on learning a reward-agnostic state representation, \textit{UVFA} aims to find a function approximator that is generalized for both states and goals.